patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 **Fitness:** relative comparison to other individuals; how well does the individual accomplish a task relative to the rest of the population?

-**Selection:** Represents ‘survival of the fittest’; gies preference to better individuals, therefore allowing them to pass on their genes
+**Selection:** Represents ‘survival of the fittest’; gives preference to better individuals, therefore allowing them to pass on their genes

-**Fitness proportionate:** When fitness value goes up, the higher the probability that he gets picked.
+1. Fitness Proportionate: The greater the fitness, the greater the probability to be selected for next generation

-**Tournament:** Several tournaments – winners are selected for mating.
+2. Tournament: Several tournaments among individuals; winners are selected for mating NB: (You can spin a roulette wheel and select a pool, highest wins)

 **Mating/Crossover:** Taking 2 or more individuals and exchanging the DNA between them.

 **Mutate:** Random modifications (The goal is to maintain diversity)

-•	Algorithms: Various evolutionary algorithms to create a solution or best individual
+**Algorithms:** Various evolutionary algorithms to create a solution or best individual
 1. Randomly Initialize population
 2. Determine fitness of population
 3. Repeat
 	Select parents from population
 	Perform crossover on parents creating population
 	Perform mutation of population